Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Principled Latent Diffusion for Graphs

 \section{Principled Latent Diffusion for Graphs}

 We now present our latent diffusion framework for graphs.
-The core idea is to design an autoencoder with provable reconstruction guarantees (see \Cref{fig:ae} for an overview), covering both undirected graphs and DAGs, and train a diffusion model in the resulting latent space.
+The core idea is to design an autoencoder motivated by adjacency-identifying positional encodings and optimized for high-fidelity reconstruction (see \Cref{fig:ae} for an overview), that covers both undirected graphs and DAGs, and to train a diffusion model in the resulting latent space.
 An overview of the whole framework is provided in \Cref{fig:ldm}.